google/closure-templates/documentation/reference/textual-commands.md

         `{` `}`) or HTML tag (something in triangle brackets `<` `>`) on either
         side, the lines are joined with **no space**.

-        **Note:**: This differs from how pure HTML is rendered outside of Soy ([spec](https://www.w3.org/TR/html4/struct/text.html#h-9.1)).
+        **Note:** This differs from how pure HTML is rendered outside of Soy ([spec](https://www.w3.org/TR/html4/struct/text.html#h-9.1)).

     *   If the join location does not border a Soy Command or HTML tag on either